 - You are a systems engineer, whether you’re aware of it or not.
 (This is where we’re starting today.)

 - Ignoring this truth will create a business that’s out of control.
 We call this The Growth Paradox.

-- The solution is to recognize that building systems and business development are not separate activities, they are one and the same.
+- The solution is to recognize that business development and building systems are not separate activities, they're one and the same.

 - You can’t fly to the moon (and make it home safely) without a working Operations Manual.

 - Identifying the key systems you need to succeed is the strategic work of your business.

 - You can’t shortcut this business development process, but you can model success and follow a blueprint that works.